What is wildlife?

 Nocturnal mammals about the size of a house cat, raccoons have a dark black “mask” of fur covering the eyes and a tail ringed in gray and black fur.

 Despite their name, ringtail cats aren’t cats, but a member of the raccoon family and look like a mix between a fox and raccoon, weighing only one to two pounds.
 They have a small face with a pointed nose and large rounded ears.
-Ringtail cats have an elongated body and long black-and-white striped tail (similar to a raccoon tail).
+Ringtail cats have an elongated body and a long black-and-white striped tail (similar to a raccoon tail).

 As the only marsupials living in the United States, opossums have a long narrow face that is lighter in color than their body.
 Their ears and tail are hairless, and their tail is prehensile and allows them to hang upside down from tree branches.

-These mammals have a black body and a white stripe that starts at the head and divides into two stripes, and travels down the entire body and tail.
+These mammals have a black body and a white stripe that starts at the head and divides into two stripes and travels down the entire body and tail.
 A skunk sprays an extremely foul odor from glands found at the tail base to defend themselves.

 These creatures are legless reptiles with scales covering their cylindrical body.
 Their body typically tapers from head to tail.
 They are cold-blooded, which means their body temperature is regulated externally and fluctuates with the day’s temperature.